HaftamuM/FastSnake/README.md

 # FastSnake
-# A simple java snake game that i desinged using a java script
+# A simple snake game desinged using java script
 #What
 #Why
 #How